When to Harvest Tomatoes

 Remove any plant debris, including fallen tomatoes and leaves, to reduce the chance of disease in the following growing season.

 Want to learn more about growing tomatoes in containers?
-Check out our guide to Tomato Grow Bags.
+Check out my guide to Tomato Grow Bags.

 FAQs